Dawn at the Oyu Tolgoi mine in Mongolia

 Cumulative Impact and Cumulative Risk

-The IFC and the EBRD are set to spearhead a fundraising effort with a consortium of other banks for approximately $4 billion.
+The IFC and the EBRD have spearheaded a fundraising effort with a consortium of other banks for approximately $4 billion.
 The co-financiers include Export Development Canada (EDC), Standard Chartered Bank, BNP Paribas, US Export Import Bank (US EXIM), and the Multilateral Investment Guarantee Agency (MIGA).
 The balance will come from sponsor equity, shareholder loans, and project-generated cash flows.
-The IFC has a target loan amount of $300 million from its own accounts, as well as a B loan program for a target amount of $600 million.
+The IFC has approved a Category A loan amount of $400 million from its own accounts, as well as a B loan program for a target amount of $600 million.
 The EBRD has a target loan amount of up to $400 million in Category A loans and up to $1 billion in Category B loans.

 Because of the size of the project and the relative political instability in Mongolia, Oyu Tolgoi LLC is also in discussions with MIGA for a political risk guarantee.
 The proposed guarantee is for Standard Chartered Bank in the amount of $1 billion.